diegobarrera/mago-api-php/README.md

 Status available are:

 * on_cart: Order couldn't be process due to errors at creation.
-Will not be processed.
+Will not be fulfilled.
 * processing: Order is ready for fulfilment.
-* preassigned: Order is assigned to a delivery guy, but not yet fulfilling.
+* preassigned: Order is assigned to a delivery person, but not yet fulfilling.
-* assigned: Order is assigned to a delivery guy and fulfilling.
+* assigned: Order is assigned to a delivery person and fulfilling.
 * shopping: Order is currently being picked at pickup location.
 * shopping_done: Order was picked from pickup location but not yet being delivered.
-* out_for_delivery: Order is being deliver
+* out_for_delivery: Order is being delivered.
 * delivered: Order was succesfully delivered.
 * canceled: Order was canceled.